Enterococcus: Meningitis

 Enterococcal meningitis is a rare complication of neurosurgery.
 It often requires treatment with intravenous or intrathecal vancomycin, yet it is debatable as to whether its use has any impact on outcome: the removal of any neurological devices is a crucial part of the management of these infections.

 New epidemiological evidence has shown that enterococci are major infectious agent in chronic bacterial prostatitis.
 Enterococci are able to form biofilm in the prostate gland, making their eradication difficult.
+Cases of enterococcal meningitis, in the absence of trauma or surgery, should raise suspicion of an underlying intestinal pathology (e.g., strongyloidiasis).

+Bloodstream infections

+Enterococcus species are frequent causes of hospital-acquired bloodstream infections (BSIs).
+They ranked as the second most common cause of ICU-acquired BSIs in Europe in 2019.
+Enterococcal BSIs have high mortality rates, typically around 20–30%.
+Outcomes tend to be worse for E. faecium infections, which often exhibit higher antibiotic resistance (e.g. high rates of vancomycin resistance).
+The incidence of vancomycin-resistant Enterococcus infections has been rising globally.
+In a 2014–2021 cohort study of 584 patients with enterococcal BSI, the 30-day mortality was 27.5%.
+Mortality was significantly higher when the infection was caused by vancomycin-resistant E. faecium (36.6%) or vancomycin-susceptible E. faecium (31.8%) than when caused by E. faecalis (23.2%).
+Enterococcal bacteremia can also lead to infective endocarditis.

 Antibacterial resistance

 From a medical standpoint, an important feature of this genus is the high level of intrinsic antibiotic resistance.
 Some enterococci are intrinsically resistant to β-lactam-based antibiotics (penicillins, cephalosporins, carbapenems), as well as many aminoglycosides.
 In the last two decades, particularly virulent strains of Enterococcus that are resistant to vancomycin (vancomycin-resistant Enterococcus, or VRE) have emerged in nosocomial infections of hospitalized patients, especially in the US.
 Other developed countries, such as the UK, have been spared this epidemic, and, in 2005, Singapore managed to halt an epidemic of VRE.
 Although quinupristin/dalfopristin (Synercid) was previously indicated for treatment of VRE in the USA, the FDA approval for this indication has since been retracted.
 The rationale for the retraction of Synercid's indication for VRE was based upon poor efficacy in E. faecalis, which is implicated in the vast majority of VRE cases.
 Tigecycline has also been shown to have antienterococcal activity, as has rifampicin.

+Bacillus haynesii CD223 and Advenella mimigardefordensis SM421 can inhibit the growth of Enterococcus spp.